sagemath/trac_to_gh/Issue 8754.md

 # Issue 8754: sagenb -- add "how to test" directions to the sagenb README.txt

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8754

 Original creator: was